Aleppo Travel Guide

 Aleppo souq © Judith Duk

-The best time to visit the Old City is in the morning, before it gets too crawded.
+The best time to visit the Old City is in the morning, before it gets too crowded.
 Many historical buildings are worth visiting for the history buffs among visitors, including the Great Mosque, the Citadel, Saint Simeon's Basilica, and the Bimaristan Arghan.

 Aleppo's souqs are also one of its most popular attractions, and bargain-hunters can find anything from gold and silver jewellery to carpets, clothes, and olive oil soap.
 Aleppo is famous for its intricate wood inlay boxes, and these make great souvenirs.

 Become our Aleppo Travel Expert